pflanze/functional-perl/docs/design.md

 mutating the array slots does not make them a(n officially) mutable object.

-The libraries inheriting from `FP::Pure` *should* try to disable such mutations from Perl code; they might be useful in some situations for debugging, though, so leaving open a back door that still allows for mutation (like using a mutator that issues a warning when run, or a
+The libraries inheriting from `FP::Abstract::Pure` *should* try to disable such mutations from Perl code; they might be useful in some situations for debugging, though, so leaving open a back door that still allows for mutation (like using a mutator that issues a warning when run, or a